Anubhab-Das/OLLAMA_Web_search_Assistant/README.md

 We run the extract function where we call the url of the link we had stored for our best_search_result.

+**AGENT FUNCTION TO EVALUATE IF DATA IS RELEVANT**

+-This is our final agent function to determine whether the data we have received from our previous agent and worker functions is relevant to the query that our user has asked.

+We check the relevance using OLLAMA model and save the response in 'content' in true/false format.

 **AI WORKER FUNCTION TO HANDLE WEB SEARCH LOGIC, RETURNS CONTEXT FOR OUR PROMPT**